이 콘텐츠는 선택한 언어로 제공되지 않습니다.

 Long-lived certificates

-Have a certificate validity of 10 years.
-An example of a long-lived certificate is the client certificate for system:admin user authentication, or the certificate of the signer of the kube-apiserver external serving certificate.
+Valid for 10 years.
+For example, the client certificate for system:admin user authentication, or the kube-apiserver external serving certificate signer.

 8.3.
 Certificate rotation

 Certificates that are expired or close to their expiration dates must be rotated to ensure continued MicroShift operation.
-This rotation can be an automatic process.
+Certificate rotation can occur automatically.

 When MicroShift restarts for any reason, certificates that are close to expiring are rotated.
 A certificate that expires soon, or has already expired, can also cause an automatic MicroShift restart to perform a rotation.